Who we are

 Founder

-Esther is the founder of Tunza, a trauma-informed initiative fostering cultural competency, healing, and connection within diverse communities.
-Backed by a Bachelor of Education, Master of Professional Communication, and Cert IV in Relationship Education, she brings over 17 years’ experience across refugee resettlement, family and domestic violence prevention, and cross-cultural relationship education.
+Esther is the founder of Tunza, a trauma‑informed initiative fostering cultural competency, healing, and connection within diverse communities.
+She holds a Bachelor of Education, a Master of Professional Communication, and a Certificate IV in Relationship Education, and has over 17 years’ experience in refugee resettlement, family and domestic violence prevention, cross‑cultural relationship education, and community‑based mental health support in CaLD communities.

 Esther’s work is rooted in empathy and equity—creating inclusive spaces that empower families from migrant and refugee backgrounds helping to drive systemic change in the diversity and inclusion landscape.